 Failing to follow back

-Humans are creatures of habits.
-This means that we inherently get used and follow a certain routine in our daily lives.
+Humans are creatures of habit.
+This means that we inherently get used to and follow a certain routine in our daily lives.

 When it comes to Instagram content, consistency is key.